 The Australian Constitution is the set of rules by which Australia is run.
-It describes the composition, role and powers of the federal Parliament.
-It sets out how the federal and state parliaments share the power to make laws.
-It also details the role of the executive government and the High Court and defines certain rights of Australian citizens, such as the right to religious freedom.
+It describes the composition, role and powers of the Australian Parliament.
+It also details the role of the executive government and the High Court of Australia and defines certain rights of Australian citizens, such as the right to religious freedom.

-If there is disagreement about the rules of the Constitution, the High Court of Australia can get involved to make a final decision.
+If there is disagreement about the rules of the Constitution, the High Court can get involved to make a final decision.
 The High Court interprets the Constitution and decides its meaning, as well as settling disputes between the federal and state governments.
-You can find out more about the High Court's role in these matters here.